billster45/ScienceCritAI/README.md

 ---

 ### [Measuring AI Ability to Complete Long Tasks](https://billster45.github.io/ScienceCritAI/LLM_long_tasks_summary_20250326_073026.html)
 **Why read this:** This paper is worth reading as it introduces a novel metric, the 'task completion time horizon', which translates AI benchmark scores into meaningful real-world capabilities.
-By evaluating AI models on a diverse suite of tasks and comparing their performance to human experts, the authors provide valuable insights into the practical implications of AI advancements in complex, long-duration work.
+By evaluating AI models on a diverse suite of tasks and comparing their performance to human experts, the authors provide valuable insights into the practical implications of AI advancements in complex, long-duration tasks.

 **Date:** 2025-03-26
 **Journal:** arXiv